 initiative towards that end was the innovatively designed and highly

-popular ''Business Games'', an organization wide contest that puts to
+popular ''Business Games'', an organization-wide contest that puts to

-year 2012-13, a total of 200 teams and 800 executives participated in
+executives.
+During the year 2013-14, a total of 167 teams and 668

 Fun Team Games (FTGs) were organized for E0 and staff level employees

 to inculcate MDT (Multi- disciplinary Team) concept and a spirit of

 camaraderie and belongingness to the organization, which was very well

 received by the participants.
-During the year, 129 teams and 516
+During the year 72 teams and 188

 employees participated in FTGs.
 Your Company also conducted the

 and provided them developmental inputs.
 Your Company has partnered

 with global HR consulting firms to create a pool of accredited mentors

 in the organization.
 These mentors will support organization''s effort

 to hone young minds to successfully respond to the emerging business

 needs of your Company.
-As part of this Initiative, in the year 2012-13, over 900 senior level
+As part of this Initiative, in the year 2013-14,

 Skill up-gradation is a vital component for driving excellence through